Image 1 of 5

 12.5mm × 19mm oval pendant in sterling silver or gold vermeil

-For those who carry authority without the need to announce it.
+For those who carry authority without needing to announce it.

-The image on this pendant is taken from a painted serpent in the Tigran Tomb, Alexandria, Egypt — a tomb Lucinda visited in person.
+The source: The image on this pendant is taken from a painted serpent in the Tigran Tomb, Alexandria, Egypt — a tomb Lucinda visited in person.
 The Tigran Tomb sits above ground, directly over the famous catacombs of Kom el Shoqafa, and dates to roughly the second century CE.
 It was found submerged and excavated in 1952.
-Inside, painted on the wall guarding the doorway to the burial chamber, a serpent rears upright, crowned with a sun-disc and horns.
+Inside, painted on the short walls flanking the entrance to the burial chamber, two serpents rear upright, each protecting the tomb.

 What makes this image significant is who claimed her.
-Cleopatra publicly styled herself as the New Isis — a political and religious identity she built her entire authority on.
+Cleopatra publicly styled herself as the New Isis, a political and religious identity she built authority on.
 This is not a generic protective serpent.
 It is, very plausibly, the specific goddess Cleopatra claimed to be, painted on a tomb wall in her own city.

 A 2mm faceted emerald: small, precise, and exactly right for a stone whose meaning is in its nature rather than its size.